List of A.T.O.M. characters: Hawk

 Zack "Hawk" Hawkes (voiced by Charlie Schlatter) is an eighteen-year-old gifted test pilot who is more at home in the air than on the ground, both due to his piloting skill and his huge ego.
 He is not too much of a hand-to-hand fighter.
 He has used a Muay Thai fighting stance more than once, getting knocked down each time he did it.
 He also was not able to swim until Lioness and a lifeguard named Laura taught him the basics.

-Before his time with the Alpha Teens, Hawk was enrolled in a flight school where he developed a rivalry with another pilot named Bogey.
+Before his time with the Alpha Teens, Hawk was enrolled in a flight school, where he developed a rivalry with another pilot named Bogey.
 They pushed each other to see who was the best pilot, but Bogey's actions almost got them both killed.
-Both men were expelled after Bogey put all the blame on Hawk for the incident during an inquest.
+Both were expelled after Bogey put all the blame on Hawk for the incident during an inquest.

 Hawk's aforementioned ego often annoys the rest of the team (and almost everybody else he meets) and sometimes is counterproductive on their missions.
 Because of this, he often strikes out with the ladies, including Lioness when he tried to pick her up when they first met.
-Despite this, Hawk is very serious about protecting innocent lives as well as his piloting skills (e.g. he refuses to evacuate a damaged aircraft unless he makes sure it lands safely).
+Despite this, Hawk is very serious about protecting innocent lives as well as his piloting skills.

-Hawk is a serious actor, when not fighting villainy or testing vehicles for Lee Industries.
-His two biggest claims to fame are starring in the sci-fi b-movie, "Radioactive Island" in the first season and advertising "Worrywart" wart cream in a TV commercial in the second; the latter he is teased for.
-He is also becoming a good friend to Shark, despite his clean freak nature contrasting with Shark's sloppiness.

-Hawk has light red hair and green eyes; his Alpha Team uniform is blue and orange.
-His personalized equipment includes the Jetwing and the Rotarbike 3000.
-Hawk has parents and possibly more family, which he describes as one being "...more superficial than the next".
-His catchphrases are: "Hawk flies in, he saves the day" and "Oh yeah, who rocks?!".